 Like other regulated entities in the financial and corporate sectors, Non Profit Organizations (NPOs) are not immune to ML/TF abuses.
+An NPO is an organization which is not driven by profit but by dedication to a given cause.
 NPOs have remained in focus considering their inherent risk of money laundering and terrorist financing.
-Many instances locally and worldwide have revealed terrorist abuse of charitable organizations to raise and move funds, provide logistic support, encourage terrorist recruitment or otherwise cultivate support for terrorist organizations and operations.
+Many instances locally and worldwide have revealed terrorist abuse of NPOs to raise and move funds, provide logistic support, encourage terrorist recruitment or otherwise cultivate support for terrorist organizations and operations.
 Terrorist elements also try to exploit every system from where they can collect money and fund their terrorist activities, including corporate sector.